nathanbrz/ENSF_692_A1/README.md

+## Name and Inspirational Quote
+My name is Nathan De Oliveira and my favourite inspirational quote is:

+*"Just because you understand why someone does something or acts a certain way, doesn't mean oyu have to put up with it."*

 ## 📝 ENSF 692 - Assignment 1 Tasks
 * Open VSCode and start a new terminal.
 * Edit this `README` file to add your first and last name, and your favourite inspirational quote.